n8acl/n8acl.github.io/_posts/2022-06-16-sip-connection-to-allstar.md

 In my last post, I talked about how to setup Allstar to connect to Discord.
 In this one, I am going to talk about setting up a SIP client to connect to Allstar.

 But why would you want to do this?
-There are alot of softphone clients out there, as well as a bunch of old liquidated IP Hard Phones that you the Session Inititation Protocol, or SIP, to connect to a PBX.
+There are alot of softphone clients out there, as well as a bunch of old liquidated IP Hard Phones that use the Session Inititation Protocol, or SIP, to connect to a PBX.
 IAX is used to connect Asterisk Peers together, but in many applications, it has been used as a way to connect a client.
 There are some flaws and got-ya's to that, but SIP is a much better, cleaner protocol to use for carrying Audio over a call.

 Remember that under the hood, Allstar is really just an Asterisk PBX, so connecting a phone to it is trivial.